YINI-lang/YINI-spec/YINI-Specification.md

 ## 1. Introduction
 ### 1.1.
 What is YINI?
-**YINI (Yet another INI)** is a lightweight, human-readable configuration file format designed to provide simplicity, flexibility, and clear separation of concerns in configuration data.
+**YINI (Yet another INI)** is a lightweight, human-readable configuration file format—defined by a formal grammar—designed to provide simplicity, flexibility, and clear separation of concerns in configuration data.
 Its syntax is inspired by widely-used configuration file formats like INI and YAML, but also by JSON, C, and Python.
-It aims to offer a more consistent and intuitive structure, allowing for easy parsing and editing by both humans and machines.
+YINI aims to offer a more consistent and intuitive structure, allowing for easy parsing and editing by both humans and machines.

-YINI is primarily targeted at users who require a straightforward format for storing and organizing configuration information, where human readability and ease of use are paramount.
-YINI is flexible enough to handle various use cases, from simple key-value pairs to more complex data structures, making it a suitable choice for a variety of applications ranging from web development to system configuration.
+YINI is particularly targeted at users who need a straightforward format for storing and organizing configuration data, where human readability and ease of use are paramount.
+YINI is flexible enough to handle a wide range of use cases—from simple key-value pairs to nested and structured data—making it an effective choice for everything from application preferences and program settings to complex system configuration files.

 ### 1.2.
 Purpose and Design Goals
 The YINI format was created with the following key design goals in mind:

 - **Simplicity:** YINI is designed to be as simple and intuitive as possible.
 The syntax is minimalistic yet expressive, with clear conventions for defining sections, keys, and values.

-- **Human Readability:** One of the core principles of YINI is its focus on human readability.
-The format prioritizes clarity in its structure and aims to minimize complexity, ensuring that configuration files remain easy to read, write, and modify.
+- **Human Readability:** A core principle of YINI is that it should feel natural and intuitive for humans to work with.
+Its structure is designed to be clear and predictable, minimizing unnecessary complexity so that configuration files are easy to read, understand, write, and maintain—even for non-programmers.

 - **Flexibility:** While simple, YINI is designed to accommodate a variety of data structures, including primitive values (strings, numbers, booleans, nulls) and more complex ones like lists and nested sections.